opnfv/barometer/docs/release/userguide/collectd.ves.userguide.rst

     FQDNLookup   false

 Please ensure that the virt plugin is enabled and configured as follows.
-This configuration is is required only on a host side ('GuestRunning' = false).

 .. code:: bash